-Annex ?? presents some techniques for writing portable programs.
+Annex D presents some techniques for writing portable programs.

-Annex ?? presents a test suite to test the operation of a system complies with the definitions documented in this standard.
+Annex F presents a test suite to test the operation of a system complies with the definitions documented in this standard.

-Annex D includes the words from all word sets in a single list, and serves as an index of words.
+Annex H includes the words from all word sets in a single list, is a list of all the words in all of the word sets in this standard and serves as an index of words.